nix-community/google-summer-of-code/2018/projects.md

 http://langserver.org/ - would solve a bunch of IDE problems, though not indentation and syntax highlighting.
 Might be too complicated.

 ## Nixpkgs
 Nixpkgs is a curated set of descriptions that describe how software packages must be build, and specifiying all the required dependencies.

+### Better support for documentation of library functions
+mentor: @moretea

+Library functions are only documented in the source code.
+Come up with some way to make them discoverable (via a function similar to `builtins.functionArgs`)

 ## NixOS
 NixOS is a Linux distribution with a unique approach to package and